Please enable JavaScript to view this site.

 COMMAND = <executable command line>

 This specifies an arbitrary native operating system command to be executed.
-The command may optionally contain two optional formal parameters: $copies, which is replaced by the actual number of copies requested, and $file which is replaced by the filename requested.
-If $file is not specified, then the (native) print file name is appended to the end of the command line.
+The command may optionally contain two optional and case-sensitive parameters: $COPIES, which is replaced by the actual number of copies requested, and $FILE which is replaced by the filename requested.
+If $FILE is not specified, then the (native) print file name is appended to the end of the command line.
 Here are two examples:

 COMMAND = mylpr –n$COPIES $FILE